We all know that children love to play. It’s an essential part of what makes childhood…childhood.

 This is perfectly summed up with a quote from her own book: “Without play, the intellectual growth of infants and young children will be stunted, and learning will be rendered meaningless.”

 For both experts, one thing is very clear – play has a key role in a child’s understanding of the world around them.
-It also sets the groundwork for emotional and intellectual development in later life.
+As Dr. Louis says, “Children will make up stories to represent their understanding about experiences.”
+They also both agree that play sets the groundwork for emotional and intellectual development in later life.

-It can be a challenge for practitioners to help parents understand why play is so incredibly valuable.
+It can be a challenge for educators to help parents understand why play is so incredibly valuable.

-At the 15-minute mark, Julia notes that sometimes our EY curriculum leads us to only value play when we can identify its learning purpose – and play is far more than just that.
-So how can we change this approach?
+At the 15-minute mark, Julia notes that sometimes our EY curriculum leads us to only value play when we can identify its specific learning purpose.
+However, Dr. Louis and Julia explain why and how play is farm more than just that.
+So, how can we make it so everyone understands the power of play in a child’s development?

 Julia dislikes the view that educators are the experts and need to tell parents exactly what to do.
-She believes that creating a bridge of shared understanding between the setting and the home is absolutely key.
+Instead, she emphasises the importance of the collaboration between the parents and the educators, and a bridge between the school and the home environment.

-“Practice in a setting is only as good as the number of times that bridge is crossed in both ways by the parents and practitioners,” she goes on to say.
-By creating this bridge and allowing parents to engage in shared learning with practitioners, everyone can better understand why children do what they do.
+“Practice in a [childcare center or preschool] is only as good as the number of times that bridge is crossed in both ways by the parents and [educators],” she goes on to say.
+By creating this bridge and allowing parents to engage in shared learning with educators, everyone can better understand why children do what they do, the value of play, and how their child’s play is another way to develop their learning and development skills.

-Stella’s example of letting a child ‘wallow’ in an activity explains why a bridge between the home and setting is absolutely key to nurturing this shared understanding of child development and behaviour.
+Dr. Louis’ example of letting a child ‘wallow’ in an activity explains why connection and collaboration between the center and the home is absolutely key to nurturing this shared understanding of child development and behaviour.

 Around the 28 minute mark, Julia builds on this by stating parents should be ‘outwardly passive but inwardly active.’
 We should observe, notice and recognise without interrupting play, she says.
 It’s crucial to step back and acknowledge when, and if, we need to pause.

-It can seem wrong not to help a struggling child or to allow them to engage in ‘naughty’ behaviour.
-But Julia builds on Stella’s idea of wallowing by showing that our actions can actually hinder the foundations for lifelong learning.
+It can seem wrong not to help a struggling child or to allow them to engage in behavior that may appear to be bad.
+But Julia builds on Dr. Louis’ idea of wallowing by showing that our actions can actually hinder the foundations for lifelong learning.

 “If we are serious about helping children develop the dispositions for lifelong learning, it’s not what they learn, but the attitudes and dispositions we can help them to develop in their earliest years that enables them to be lifelong learners,” she says.

-This can be as simple as reminding yourself of your practitioners to just count to ten before stepping in.
+This can be as simple as reminding yourself or your educators to just count to ten before stepping in.
 By observing, pausing, and taking a step back, we allow a child to work through their struggles in play.
-This gives them a sense of mastery, competency, autonomy and perseverance.
+This gives them a sense of mastery, competency, autonomy and perseverance and confidence.

 We should pause and allow children to take their actions and their play in their own direction.
 If we interfere, we do not let them independently develop the essential skills needed for lifelong learning.